Introduction to Passer’s Playbook 2.0 (and what’s included) | FAQs

 If you want a "coach in a pocket" that will teach you HOW to learn the acquirable SKILL of preparing for the bar exam—the most important game of your life—give Passer's Playbook a try.

-It's literally the guide I wish I had when I took the bar the first time:
+It's literally the guide I wish I had when I took the bar exam for the first time.

-Make this the absolute last time you ever see the bar exam staring you in the face.
-I hope to "see" you inside.
+Make this the last time you ever see a hypothetical fact pattern staring you in the face... and start solving your real clients' problems.